 Solution 1: Restart Your Desktop or Laptop

-Once Windows prompts you BOOTMGR is missing, please try to restart your PC by pressing Ctrl Alt Del keys or any key, just do as the error message suggests since maybe BOOTMGR error is just a fluke.
+Once Windows prompts you “BOOTMGR is missing, please try to restart your PC by pressing Ctrl+Alt+Del keys or any key”, follow what the error message suggests first because maybe the BOOTMGR error is just a fluke.

 Solution 2: Remove All Removable Media

-Since BOOTMGR error can be caused by booting your computer from a non-bootable hard drive.
-So you should check whether your PC is configured to boot from a USB flash drive, a floppy disk, or other non-bootable disks.
+Since BOOTMGR error can be caused by booting your computer from a non-bootable hard drive, you should check if your PC is configured to boot from a USB flash drive, a floppy disk, or other non-bootable disks.

 Solution 3: Change Boot Order in BIOS

-1. Restart your computer.
+Step 1: Restart your computer.

-2. Then press a specific key to go to the main interface of BIOS.
+Step 2: Then press a specific key to go to the main interface of BIOS.

 Solution 4: Repair Master Boot Record

-Step 2: Then click "Apply" to perform MBR restoration.
-When finishing this operation, please exit the program, and then restart your computer again.
+Step 3: Click Apply to perform MBR restoration.
+After finishing this operation, please exit the program and restart your computer again.
 The “BOOTMGR is missing press Ctrl+Alt+Del to restart” error might be solved by this way.

-In addition to the way for MBR recovery, perhaps some of you choose to use bootrec tool.
-Firstly you need to prepare a Windows installation disc, and then connect it to your PC.
-Next try to repair the issue BOOTMGR is missing in Windows 7 with Command Prompt.
+In addition to performing MBR recovery, some of you choose to use the bootrec tool.
+Firstly, you need to prepare a Windows installation disc and connect it to your PC.
+Next, try to repair the issue “BOOTMGR is missing” in Windows 7 with Command Prompt.

 Solution 5: Mark Partition Active

-Step 1: Then select the wrong active partition, you will see there are many partition functions in the left pane, here please select "Set Inactive" feature.
+Step 1: Select the wrong active partition.
+You could see there are many partition functions in the left pane and please select Set Inactive.

-Step 2: Next select the target partition, click "Set Active" function from "Operations" drop-down menu.
+Step 2: Select the target partition, click the Set Active function from Partition Management menu.

 Solution 6: Test Hard Drive

-MiniTool Partition Wizard provides a feature to do this work with its "Surface Test" in Windows 7/8/10.
+MiniTool Partition Wizard provides a feature to do this with its Surface Test on Windows 7/8/10.
 If bad sectors exist, this tool will mark them red.
-On the contrary, the healthy sectors will be marked green.
+On the contrary, healthy sectors will be marked green.

-Once bad blocks are found, you can use chkdsk tool to shield them.
+Once bad blocks are found, you can use the chkdsk tool to shield them.
 If there are many bad blocks, in order to avoid data loss, please back up the significant data on the target disk.